opacaud/42_inception/README.md

 I designed my Makefile so that it calls ```docker-compose -f docker-compose.yml up --detach --build```
 </br>

-The point is to set up a wordpress with our own NGINX server and mariadb SQL database.
+The point is to **set up a wordpress with our own NGINX server and mariadb SQL database**.
 </br>

-I learned about docker, dockerfiles, docker-compose, wordpress.
+I learned about **docker, dockerfiles, docker-compose, wordpress**.
 </br>
 </br>